 A night guard is a mouthguard that is designed based on impressions taken of your mouth so it fits the dimensions of your teeth perfectly.
 This creates a comfortable fit when you wear it to sleep at night.

-The reason this is a treatment for TMJ is that it prevents you from clenching your jaw and grinding your teeth at night.
+The reason this is a treatment for TMD is that it prevents you from clenching your jaw and grinding your teeth at night.
 Not only does grinding the teeth risk causing severe damage or breakage to the teeth, but it also causes a lot of tooth and jaw pain.
-This contributes to TMJ pain and jaw immobility, resulting in clicking noises and difficulty opening or moving the jaw.
+This contributes to TMJ pain and jaw immobility, often resulting in clicking noises and difficulty opening or moving the jaw.
 It can make eating and speaking more difficult.

 The mouthguard places a cushion between the teeth so you don’t damage them and don’t exert a ton of force that will cause lingering pain and damage to the temporomandibular joint.